Capirote: History

-Fabric
+Design

 Historically the design is called the capirote, but the brotherhoods cover it with fabric together with their face, and the medal of the brotherhood that is worn underneath.
 The cloth has two holes for the penitent to see through.
 The insignia or crest of the brotherhood is usually embroidered on the capirote in fine gold.

 The capirote is worn during the whole penance.

 Use outside of the Catholic Church

-According to historian Michael K. Jerryson, the capirote was appropriated by the early 20th-century American Ku Klux Klan, a white supremacist and anti-Catholic group.
-However, Alison Kinney of New Republic traces the uniform to Southern Mardi Gras celebrations, therefore only indirectly related to the capirote.
+The capirote was appropriated by the early 20th-century American Ku Klux Klan, a white supremacist and anti-Catholic group.
+Alison Kinney of New Republic traces the modern uniform to the popularity of the film The Birth of a Nation, whose costume inspiration was not credited.